-Confronted with the weakness of mutual health insurance funds.
-Ministry of Labour and Security Social has embarked on a universal health insurance project.
-The project was planned during the elaboration of comes will change after feasibility studies are carried out.
+Confronted with the weakness of mutual health insurance funds. the Ministry of Labour and Security Social has embarked on a universal health insurance project.
+The project was planned during the elaboration of

 PRSP 22 and adopted during the Cabinet Meeting on 4 August 2008.
 A national steering committee, including representatives of the technical ministries concerned, social insurance agencies, health facilities, mutual health insurance funds, partners and civil society, is currently seeking ways and means of putting in place a coherent health insurance system